SaschaRWTH/LuieCompiler/README.md

 # Setup
 ANTLR is used to generate the lexer and parser for Luie based on its [grammar](./LUIECompiler/Luie.g4).
 It can be downloaded from the [official website](https://www.antlr.org/download.html).
 The website also contains information on how to install ANTLR and generate files for different languages.

+The compiler is written in C# and uses .NET 8.
+For building the compiler, the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is required.

 ## Generate files
 The following command can be used to generate the lexer and parser files for Luie:
 ```bash